 First things first.
-When I was hired by KBFW, in early June 1972, the studio was located on the top floor of the tallest building in Bellingham.
-The Bellingham Towers was then, and it still is, the highest structure in Bellingham with 15 floors and at 157 ft.
+When I was hired by KBFW, in early June 1972, the studio was located on the top floor of the tallest building in town.
+The Bellingham Towers was then, and it still is, the highest structure in Bellingham at 157 feet and with 15 floors.
 But that studio location was about to change, because KBFW was moving.

 Take Me Out to the Movies

 To better understand our move to a theater, you should know that KBFW was owned (personally) by Fred Danz, President of Sterling Recreation Organization, from Bellevue, WA.
 SRO was the largest group owner of theaters in the state of Washington.
 Their holdings included movie theaters of all types, bowling alleys and radio stations in Washington, Oregon and eventually California.
 At one point, the company added Colorado to its mix as well.

 The station had a popular country music format.
 I did three or four air shifts from the top of the towers and that was it.
 SRO had recently built a new drive-in movie theater in south Bellingham.
 That theater opened on June 16, 1972.
 On or about Saturday night, June 17, 1972, we signed off the air one last time from the top of the towers and the staff moved key parts of the station including singles and albums, tape carts, office supplies and typewriters, etc. to the new studio at the drive-in.